azegas/CDP/README.md

 poetry run pre-commit run --all-files
 ```

 There might be a lot of warnings about single/double quotes.
 That is because we have specified "inline-quotes = single" in .flake8 and flake8 has been ran with pre-commit task.
 When we created django files - we had double quotes everywhere.
-I went over and changed those from double to single quotes.
+I went over and changed those from double to single quotes. (<span class="timestamp-wrapper"><span class="timestamp">[2023-10-30 Mon] </span></span> changed back to double quotes since double quotes seem to be default everywhere.)

 Since we are running flake8 over pre-commit now, we can remove flake8 package from dev dependencies: